Cornell-CS-Czars/Cornell-CS-Czars.github.io/_projects/mentoring.md

 The Mentoring Czar's goal to make the mentoring program more effective.
 New Ph.D. students are assigned a mentor from current students; the mentoring czar organizes discussions and fora for mentors and/or mentees to discuss mentoring issues, and advice for new students.

+More information can be found on the [CS wiki page for PhD mentors](https://wiki.cs.cornell.edu/index.php?title=PhD_Mentor).

 **Current czars:**

 - Ayaka Yorihiro